kizunanocoin/docs/docs/glossary.md

 The amount of weight delegated to a [Representative](#representative).

 #### wallet
-A wallet is an organizational object in a nano\_node that holds a single seed from which multiple accounts are deterministically derived via a 32-bit unsigned integer index starting at 0.
+A wallet is an organizational object in a kizunano_node that holds a single seed from which multiple accounts are deterministically derived via a 32-bit unsigned integer index starting at 0.
 Private keys are derived from the seed and index as follows: (`||` means concatenation; `blake2b` is a [highly optimized cryptographic hash function](/protocol-design/signing-hashing-and-key-derivation/#hashing-algorithm-blake2))

 $$
 k_{private} = blake2b(\text{seed} || \text{index})
 $$

 #### WALLET_ID
-A 256-bit random value name/identifier for a specific wallet in the local nano\_node database.
-The WALLET\_ID **is not** stored anywhere in the network and is only used in the local nano\_node.
+A 256-bit random value name/identifier for a specific wallet in the local kizunano_node database.
+The WALLET\_ID **is not** stored anywhere in the network and is only used in the local kizunano_node.
 Even though a WALLET\_ID looks identical to a seed, do not confuse the WALLET\_ID with a seed; funds cannot be restored with a WALLET\_ID.
 Do not backup the WALLET\_ID as a means to backup funds.

 #### work peers
 Node peers which are configured to generate work for transactions at the originating nodes request.